Bake to the roots

 1. Clean the savoy cabbage and remove 12 of the outer leaves.
 Cut into the leaves at the base so they can be flattened easily.
 Blanch the leaves in batches in some boiling water for about 2 minutes.
 Rinse with cold water and let drain.
 Cut/Chop the remaining cabbage into bite-sized pieces and set aside.

 2. Let the stale bread roll soak in some cold water for about 5 minutes.
 Squeeze out the water and add it to a large bowl.
-Remove the sausage meat from the casings and add to the bowl as well.
+Remove the sausage meat from the casings and add it to the bowl as well.
 Peel and finely chop the onion.
 Wash, dry, and finely chop the parsley – add both to the bowl.
 Add the eggs, mustard, dried thyme, and paprika powder to the bowl, season well with salt and pepper and mix everything until well combined.

 3. Divide the meat mixture into six portions and shape each into an oval dumpling.
-Place two cabbage leaves overlapping each other in front of you, place one of the dumplings on top (see pictures).
+Place two cabbage leaves overlapping each other in front of you, and place one of the dumplings on top (see pictures).
 Fold the cabbage leaves over the dumpling and roll it up.
-Wrap the cabbage rolls tightly with kitchen string, so they do not open and unfold when being fried/cooked.
+Wrap the cabbage rolls tightly with kitchen string so they do not open and unfold when being fried/cooked.

 4. Peel the onion and garlic for the sauce and cut it into wedges/chop it finely.
 Set aside.